-Honduras has officially reopened airports and is now allowing international tourism to resume in the country as of August 17, 2020.
+Honduras has officially reopened airports and is now allowing international tourism to resume in the country.

 Honduras, a nation in Central America known for its Mayan ruins, jungle-covered mountains, barrier reefs and being a budget friendly destination, relies heavily on the 2 million tourists it gets yearly.
 Since the borders closed on March 15 due to the pandemic, the nation has been restless to once again welcome back tourism after being shut down for over 5 months.